roypaulin/laTazza/Project/Requirements/RequirementDocument.md

 |	Manager	    | He is also an employee of the company but have been designated by the colleagues to manage the sale and supply of capsules  |
 |	Supply Company	| Need an access to the app in order to monitor capsules supply activities to the Manager's company |

-#### Supply Company
-We assume that the Supply Company offers a limited set of products, the capsules listed in the Informal Description Document, i.e. Coffee, Arabic Cofee, etc. These products can be acquired directly using LaTazza through an API System.
+**nb:** We assume that the Supply Company offers a limited set of products, the capsules listed in the Informal Description Document, i.e. Coffee, Arabic Cofee, etc. These products can be acquired directly using LaTazza through an API System.

 # Context Digram and interfaces